Welcome to the new and improved breeds section, have a look around and meet a breed or two.

 Origins

-Believed to have been descendant from Spanish horses brought by some of the first explorers of the area early in the 16th century.
+Believed to be descendant of Spanish horses brought by some of the first explorers to the area early in the 16th century.

 Currently the horses on these islands are managed (similar to Assateague ponies) to keep numbers at a sustainable level by the National Park Service.